saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 return post;
 ```

-Finally, we return the modified post (with its related content) from the `map` function.
-This becomes part of the new "relatedPosts" collection.
+Finally, we employ the `map` function to return our amended post (with its associated content) and incorporate it into the new "relatedPosts" collection.

 ## Integrate plugin

-Now that we have our plugin implemented, we want to integrate it within our 11ty site.
-Head over to your `.eleventy.js` config and add the plugin.
+Now that we've implemented our plugin, we aim to integrate it into our 11ty site.
+Navigate to your `.eleventy.js` configuration and incorporate the plugin.

 ```javascript
 const contentRecommendation = require("./config/plugins/contentRecommendation");